 Mike T. Cole is so country he wasn't raised; he was reared.
-He was blessed with the kind of upbringing city kids only watched as dramatizations on TV in after school daycare.
+He was blessed with the kind of upbringing city kids only watched on “Little House on the Prairie” in after-school daycare.
 Total freedom to be a solitary boy in the woods was all his.
 Mike Cole spent long days playing, patrolling, hiking, imagining & investigating the landscape surrounding his home in North Central Pennsylvania.
-At dusk, he would wander back to the house his father built, and his mother filled his belly with venison & potatoes (or Hot Pockets if she was at work).
+At dusk, he would wander back to the house his father built, and his mother would fill his belly with venison & potatoes (or Hot Pockets if she was at work).
 Mike Cole had no bedtime, so he stayed up most nights fashioning tiny weapons with a pocket knife, drawing forest animals on pieces of wood or watching what he called "Home Box Office".
 Eventually, he would fall fast asleep and dream of scoring a jillion soccer goals or being attacked by werewolves.
-This is the way it was for years as he grew.
+This is the way it was for years as he grew up.
 The land was his constant companion, and they became bonded for life.

-Mike Cole recently returned to his home in Philly after two years in California.
-His work has branched out from painting into photography, installation and beyond (though his wife cannot comprehend why he isn't just painting her as various Venuses from art history).
+Mike Cole returned to his home in Philly after two years of hard labor earning his MFA at the University California, Davis.
+His work has branched out from painting into photography, installation and writing.
 He misses the simple life of the country everyday and is drawing up plans for a hidden retreat to be built in the hot bed of his impending mid-life crisis.